aarkay-gummadi/wayto_Python_Zone/For_Python/Adv&Disadv_of_python/README.md

 ### Easy to Read and Learn
 * Python's high-level syntax is simple and resembles English.
-* It doesn't require semicolons or brances, making it beginner-friendly.
+* It doesn't require semicolons or branches, making it beginner-friendly.
 * Maintenance costs are low due to its readability.

 ### Dynamic Typing